 As much as I love my meat, I love seafood even more.
 If I could I would have sushi every day.
 Today I’m highlighting mussels by cooking them in a bouillabaisse-influence stock and finishing them with rouille, a roasted red pepper sauce.
 Mussels are usually a quick meal to prepare but take some time to prepare a flavorful stock and you’ll have an amazing seafood meal.
 Still not convinced to try mussels?
 Try this Marseille mussels recipe with just shrimp, clams or even fish!

 Although I’ve never been to Marseille, I know these mussels are not exactly the ones from the city; rather, they are Marseille-style mussels.
 Saffron, garlic, seafood, and wine are all found in the traditional Marseille mussels, I’ve just added some more ingredients.

-Adding the saffron threads to the broth after it has been strained allows the spice to bloom.
 Blooming the saffron in hot water or broth brings out the full flavor of the spice and will shine more in the dish.
-Although saffron is expensive, a little goes a long way.
+Saffron is very expensive but you only need a small pinch for maximum flavor.

 For some reason, my market only carried mussels on the half-shell but sometimes you just have to work with what you got.
 If you can’t find fresh mussels, go for frozen.
 Every time I used frozen mussels, the seafood was still up to par.

 If calamari is difficult to find, purchase small squid instead.
 Slice squid into 1/2 inch rings and use in place for the calamari.
 Squid tends to be a bit tougher than calamari, but because it only cooks for a couple of minutes, they are still tender in this dish.

 Pardon the foggy picture, the steam was quickly rising from the pan.
 Remove the lid from the pan once the seafood is cooked and a strong aroma will evade your kitchen, in a good way!